How do Period Hormones Control The Monthly Flow?

 2. After your period, before Ovulation

 When the dominant follicle has produced enough estrogen, the brain releases luteinizing hormone, which causes ovulation.
-Ovulation is the release of the biggest egg, the dominant follicle, usually about mid-cycle, or day 14.
+Ovulation is the release of the biggest egg, the dominant follicle, usually about mid-cycle, or day 14 from one of your ovaries.

 4. After Ovulation, Pre Menstruation

-A. Ovaries: Luteal Phase: Now that the dominant follicle has been released, it closes off and becomes “corpus luteum”, producing estrogen and progesterone.
+A. Ovaries: Now that the dominant follicle has been released, the ovaries enter “The Luteal Phase.”
+The ‘hole’ that the dominant follicle was released from, closes off and becomes “corpus luteum”, producing estrogen and progesterone.
 Progesterone peaks mid-phase here.
 If the egg is fertilized, this corpus luteum supports the early embryo.
 If not fertilized, the corpus luteum breaks down, and the drop in estrogen and progesterone causes menstruation.

 5. What if the egg is fertilized?
 What happens to period hormones at that time?